zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

 Flags
 ^^^^^

-Flags are directly accessible with their name.
-Value flags will contain string values, as provided by the user.
+Flags are directly accessible by name.
+Value-capturing flags will contain string values, as provided by the user.
 Non-value flags will be equal to ``true``.

 Given the following route: